 The Annual Conference for the Society for Chaos Theory in Psychology and Life Sciences is the premier venue for training, networking, and sharing the latest empirical and applied developments in nonlinear dynamics across psychology, the life sciences and beyond.
 For 23 years, the Society and its conferences have been founded in the principles of interdisciplinary work, acknowledging the ubiquity of nonlinear dynamics across the behavioral, social, and life sciences.
-The conference is typically intimate in size with attendees representing psychology, biology, economics, business, physics, mathematics, and other scholars organized around a common interest in nonlinear ics.
+The conference is typically intimate in size with around 60-70 attendees representing psychology, biology, economics, business, physics, mathematics, and other scholars organized around a common interest in nonlinear dynamics.
 Attendance is typically broad geographically as well, with membership in SCTPLS representing each of the global continents.
-This year's program includes prominent keynote speakers, cutting-edge pre-conference workshops, symposia, and individual sessions.
+The program includes prominent keynote speakers, cutting-edge pre-conference workshops, symposia, individual sessions, and posters presentations.

-This year brings the 24th Annual Conference to the North Midwestern United States, the sublimely gothic city of Milwaukee and campus of Marquette University.
+This year will bring the 24th Annual Conference to the North Midwestern United States, the sublimely gothic city of Milwaukee and campus of Marquette University.
 The dates for the conference are set for July 31 through August 2, 2014.
 A festive dinner for all attendees and their guests is planned for the night of August 1 (Friday), which will feature one of our guest speakers.
+The evening is included with your registration fee.